Is the Federal Reserve audited?

 - The FOMC releases the minutes of each meeting three weeks later.
 The minutes provide more insight into policy decisions, as well as into other timely issues discussed at the meeting.
 Full transcripts of meetings are released about five years later.

-- Fed Chairman Ben Bernanke now holds press conferences four times a year.
+- The Fed chair holds press conferences four times a year.
 The purpose is to discuss the FOMC's economic projections and monetary policy decisions in more depth.
 The first of these press conferences was held April 27, 2011, following the FOMC meeting and statement.

-- The chairman appears before Congress several times a year to discuss recent monetary policy, developments in the economy and the economic outlook.
+- The Fed chair appears before Congress several times a year to discuss recent monetary policy, developments in the economy and the economic outlook.
 The Board of Governors is required by law to submit a report on these topics to Congress twice a year.

-- The chairman, other members of the Board of Governors and presidents of the Reserve banks frequently give speeches outlining their views on monetary policy and explaining recent policy decisions.
+- The Fed chair, other members of the Board of Governors and presidents of the Reserve banks frequently give speeches outlining their views on monetary policy and explaining recent policy decisions.

 - As mandated by the Dodd-Frank Act in 2010, the Fed has released details about actions it took during the financial crisis to stabilize